-1 Introduction
+1. Introduction

 Optical phenomena may be studied at microwave frequencies.
-Visible light has wavelengths of a few hundred nanometers, so most optical phenomena occur on very small scales.
 Using a three centimeter microwave wavelength transforms the scale of the experiment.
 Microns become centimeters and variables that are obscured by the small scale of traditional optics experiments are easily seen and manipulated.
+The microwave system is composed of a microwave transmitter, a detector, a goniometer, a rotating table and other accessories.